Long Term Property Management

 Handle tenant excuses

 Astoria Area Information

-Welcome to Astoria ~ The Oldest Settlement West of the Rockies!
+Astoria Area Informationwelcome To Astoria ~ The Oldest Settlement West Of The Rockies!

 But don’t let the fact that Astoria just celebrated its 200th birthday fool you into thinking we’re just another boring old town!
 Astoria is rich in history and offers something for all ages who visit this eclectic town of 10,000.
 Situated on the northern most tip of Oregon – Astoria was celebrated as the liveliest boom town on the west coast and was well-known for “shanghaiing” unsuspecting young men from bars and brothels only to wake up as unwilling deck hands on merchant ships heading out to sea.
 The Columbia River bar is known as “The Graveyard of the Pacific” due to the number of ships that never made it across this notorious bar noted to be one of the most treacherous river bars in the world.